 He continues to write for National Geographic, National Geographic Travel, Afar, BBC Travel, Smithsonian, Chicago Tribune, and Readers’ Digest.
 Andrew’s writing has won him two Lowell Thomas Awards, three NATJA, and two Folio Awards.
 As a host for National Geographic Channel and CBS, his TV shows have been viewed in over 250 million households in 70 countries.
 His travel memoir The Black Penguin (University of Wisconsin Press) can be purchased on Amazon.

-On March 31st Andrew Evans will depart from Um Qais on a 600-km walk through the Jordan Trail, reaching his final destination of Aqaba and the Red Sea.
+On March 31, 2017, Andrew Evans departed from Um Qais on a 600-km walk through the Jordan Trail, reaching his final destination of Aqaba and the Red Sea.
 This 40-day hike, comprised of 8 sections, is referred to as the Thru-Hike.

 Get an up close and personal look at Jordan’s new trail and immerse yourselves in Jordan’s rich cultural experiences and interact with the communities along the Thru-Hike.
-Follow Andrew as he walks the entire country; embrace the unexpected, risk old assumptions and gain new perspectives.
+Discover Andrew's journey as he walks the entire country; embraces the unexpected, risks old assumptions and gains new perspectives.

 The Jordan Trail Thru-Hike is a long distance hiking trail in Jordan connecting the length of Jordan from Um Qais in the north to Aqaba in the south.
 Offering 40 days of hiking over more than 650 kilometers of trail, and travelling through 52 villages and towns on its way.
 The trail traverses the diverse landscapes and vistas of the country, from the rolling wooded hills of the north, the rugged wadis and cliffs overlooking the Jordan Rift Valley, the rose rock of Petra, the dramatic sands and towering mountains in Wadi Rum, to the crystal waters of the Red Sea.
 For more information about planning a trip to the Jordan Trail, check out the Jordan Trail Association.